 It’s a nifty approach you can keep in your back pocket- some folks do it all the time…I’m looking at you, Carl Berger, mostly in fondness because you turned me on to it when we walked in Zion National Park:

 I forget about trying HDR.
 I am sure its better to run the series of exposures originally in the camera so you really get the range, but I was curious here to see if I could do it all in software.

 Again, if you are into this, I cant say enough about the images and tutorial from http://www.stuckincustoms.com/hdr-tutorial/

-The post "Generating an HDR Image from One Photo" was originally yanked out of the teeth of a rabid chicken at CogDogBlog (http://cogdogblog.com/2013/01/hdr-from-one-photo/) on January 4, 2013.
+The post "Generating an HDR Image from One Photo" was originally pulled from under moldy cheese at the back of the fridge at CogDogBlog (http://cogdogblog.com/2013/01/hdr-from-one-photo/) on January 4, 2013.